 Admission: Acceptance into Piedmont Technical College’s PN program is competitive and is limited to 32 students to begin fall and spring semesters.
 See the college calendar or website for application dates.

 Students must meet the following criteria to be considered for admission into the PN program:

 - Complete the following courses (minimum “C” grade required):

 - MAT 120 Probability and Statistics or MAT 110 College Algebra

 - PSY 201 General Psychology

 - Minimum grade point average for the above 4 courses of 2.5.
-A grade point average calculator can be found on the Health Science and Nursing Resources section of the college website.
+A grade point average calculator can be found on the Health Care Resources section of the college website.